 How can someone avoid addiction relapse?
 By knowing and planning for the stages of relapse: emotional, mental, and physical.
-Self-care is the biggest step toward emotional healing and sobriety.
+Self-care is the biggest step toward emotional healing in addiction recovery.
 It may sound like jargon, but it’s actually a meticulous therapeutic process made up of lots of small, calculated steps.
 When you’re stressed, frustration, or distraught, you can’t really think, and when you can’t think, you certainly can’t act – or at least be productive.
-Recovery is an uphill battle which requires constant kinetic energy from the addict.
+Recovery is an uphill battle that requires dedication from everyone involved.
 If you want to heal, you have to believe in two things: the payoff of the recovery process and your ability to reach the end.
 In a sense, the process of starting recovery is a journey in itself; for some people, it’s an even harder journey than what’s to come.
 Recovery officially “begins” when we lay out specific goals and vow to achieve them.

 If you don’t intervene with the relapse process, it can catch up to you, in the blink of an eye.
 Once that happens, you’ve officially broken your sobriety, but that doesn’t mean the war is over, though—just this battle.
 If you slip, you can catch yourself.
 Your cravings may have returned with full ferocity, but you’re more capable of handling them now that you’ve been through so much of the recovery process.
 You can put down the drink or the drug in full recognition of what has occurred and walked away.
 That lifestyle isn’t yours, anymore.
 The more frustrated you feel, the further along you probably were.
 Your reasons for going sober make just as much sense now as they did before, so don’t abandon ship!

 Oceanfront Recovery is a residential addiction treatment center for men offering a continuum of care in addition to specialized programs for executives.
-From our beautiful oceanfront location in Laguna, California, men learn that when they change their story from addiction to recovery, they change their lives.
-For information, call us today: 877.279.1777
+From our beautiful oceanfront location in Laguna, California, men learn that when they change their story of emotional healing in addiction recovery, they change their lives.
+For information, call us today at 877.279.1777.